QuickBirdEng/XCoordinator/README.md

 ## 🔩 Components

 ### 🎢 Route

 Describes possible navigation paths within a flow, a collection of closely related scenes.

 ### 👨‍✈️ Coordinator / Router

 An object loading views and creating viewModels based on triggered routes.
 A Coordinator creates and performs transitions to these scenes based on the data transferred via the route.
 In contrast to the coordinator, a router can be seen as an abstraction from that concept limited to triggering routes.
 Often, a Router is used to abstract away from a specific coordinator in ViewModels.

 ### 🌗 Transition

-Transitions describe the navigation from one view to another view.
+Transitions describe the navigation from one view to another.
 Transitions are available based on the type of the root view controller in use.
-Example: Whereas `ViewTransition` only supports basic transitions that every view controller supports, `NavigationTransition` adds navigation controller specific transitions.
+Example: Whereas `ViewTransition` only supports basic transitions that every root view controller supports, `NavigationTransition` adds navigation controller specific transitions.

-Describes presentation/dismissal of a view including the type of the transition and the animation used.
-Most often used are the following transition types:
-  - present: present view controller.
+The available transition types include:
+  - **present** presents a view controller on top of the view hierarchy - use **presentOnRoot** in case you want to present from the root view controller
-  - embed: embed view controller to a container view.
+  - **embed** embeds a view controller into a container view
-  - dismiss: dismiss the view controller that was presented modally by the view controller.
-  - none: does nothing to the view controller (allows you to handle case later without touching the ViewController)
+  - **dismiss** dismisses the top most presented view controller - use **dismissToRoot** to call dismiss on the root view controller
+  - **none** does nothing, may be used to ignore routes or for testing purposes
-  - push: push view controller to navigation stack. (only in `NavigationTransition`)
+  - **push** pushes a view controller to the navigation stack (only in `NavigationTransition`)
-  - pop: pop the top view controller from the navigation stack and updates the display. (only in `NavigationTransition`)
+  - **pop** pops the top view controller from the navigation stack (only in `NavigationTransition`)
-  - popToRoot: pop all the view controllers on the navigation stack except the root view controller and updates the display. (only in `NavigationTransition`)
+  - **popToRoot** pops all the view controllers on the navigation stack except the root view controller (only in `NavigationTransition`)

+  XCoordinator additionally supports common transitions for `UITabBarController`, `UISplitViewController` and `UIPageViewController` root view controllers.

 ## 🛠 Installation